vijayasrichinta2609/COVIDCaseAnalysis/README.md

 # Predicting COVID-19 Cases Using Machine Learning

 The COVID-19 pandemic has had a profound impact on global health, economies, and societies.
-In this semester project, we leverage machine learning techniques to analyze and gain insights from COVID-19 data.
-Our dataset, sourced from ‘covid_data.csv’, encompasses various aspects of the pandemic across different countries and regions.
+In this project, we leverage machine learning techniques to analyze and gain insights from COVID-19 data.
+The current dataset, sourced from ‘covid_data.csv’, encompasses various aspects of the pandemic across different countries and regions.
 We explore the dataset through data visualization, uncovering patterns and correlations among key metrics.
 Moreover, we apply machine learning algorithms to predict future trends, providing a glimpse into potential scenarios.
-This project aims to contribute to our understanding of the pandemic's trajectory and its implications.
+This project aims to contribute to my understanding of the pandemic's trajectory and its implications.

 # Introduction: